Skip to contents

 Details

-The result of applying this function is of course not a multi-species steady state, because after changing the abundances of the selected species the growth and death rates will have changed.
+The function only changes the initial abundances.
+It does not adjust the reproduction parameters or any other parameters.
+Therefore the result of applying this function is of course not a steady state, because after changing the abundances of the selected species the growth, death and reproduction rates will have changed.